VLC Fusion: Vision-Language Conditioned Sensor Fusion for Robust Object Detection: Experiments

+\textbf{ATR Dataset:} The ATR dataset contains visible and mid-wave infrared (MWIR) imagery aimed at target recognition applications, and comprehensive metadata detailing object distances, viewing angles, wind speed, and other relevant attributes.
 We first synchronized the frames from the two modalities using timestamps and object metadata to ensure proper alignment.
 Following synchronization, we partitioned the dataset into seen and unseen scenarios based on object distance.
-The seen set includes distances of 1000m, 2000m, 3000m, 4000m, and 5000m, while the unseen set comprises intermediate distances (1500m, 2500m, 3500m, and 4500m).
+The seen set includes distances of 1000 m, 2000 m, 3000 m, 4000 m, and 5000 m, while the unseen set comprises intermediate distances (1500 m, 2500 m, 3500 m, and 4500 m).
 The resulting train-validation-test splits for both seen and unseen sets are summarized in Table~\ref{tab:dataset_splits_combined}.